Article by Tammy Petersen

 Important areas of knowledge for a senior fitness specialist

-Firstly, training for a senior fitness specialist should include an understanding of how the aging process affects the systems of the body.
-Secondly, it should also identify dietary changes that may be needed.
-Thirdly, you should learn to develop effective training strategies to improve flexibility, endurance, strength, and optimal function for mature clients.
+First, training for a senior fitness specialist should include an understanding of how the aging process affects the systems of the body.
+Second, it should also identify dietary changes that may be needed.
+Third, you should learn to develop effective training strategies to improve flexibility, endurance, strength, and optimal function for mature clients.

 But above all, it is imperative to understand how to individualize a training regimen that fits the physiological capabilities of mature adults.
 This includes those who are very frail and those dealing with chronic diseases.